 Kenneth Kamau Maina was charged and acquitted.
 Four years later he charged again relating to a 784 kg ivory seizure (CF 1673/2014).
 It is not confirmed if the case was withdrawn or he was acquitted.
 His Guinean co-accused was deported mid-trial.

-- On August 21, 2010, various policing agencies seized at Jomo Kenyatta International Airport, 2160 kg of ivory.
+- On August 21, 2010, various policing agencies seized at Jomo Kenyatta International Airport, 2160 kg of ivory and 5 rhino horn.
 It was packed in 12 wooden boxes and destined for Malaysia as air freight.

-- To this day, it is believed to have been the largest ‘air freight’ ivory seizure ever.
+- To this day, the cargo that consisted of 317 tusks, is believed to have been the largest ‘air freight’ ivory seizure ever.

 - Kenneth Kamau Maina was charged and acquitted 1n 2016, (see more below) “I find the prosecutor’s case to having not been fully proved beyond threshold of reasonable doubt, declare accused not guilty.”